 PROGRAM, WORKSHOP, AND SPEAKER PROFILES

-The Central Valley Birding Symposium is live again!
-We are so happy to be able to welcome you back to the 27th annual Central Valley Birding Symposium after four long years.
-This year’s program features two nationally known keynote speakers, as well as a full complement of field trips and short presentations highlighting the Central Valley.
-We would like to thank our sponsors for their continuing support, and to all of you for supporting the club the past three years.
-We look forward to seeing you in person in November!
-This year’s CVBS is Thursday, November 16, through Sunday, November 19, 2023.
+We are so happy to welcome you to the 28th Annual Central Valley Birding Symposium.
+This year’s program features two nationally known keynote speakers, long time favorite presenters and workshops, as well as a full complement of field trips, including several new field trips to boot!
+We would like to thank our sponsors for their continuing support, and to all of you for supporting the club these past years.
+We look forward to seeing you this November!
+This year’s CVBS is Thursday, November 21, through Sunday, November 24, 2024.

 Registration begins at the Stockton Hilton Hotel